A lower bound on the analytic log-canonical threshold over local fields of positive characteristic

 \end{example}

+\begin{rem} In characteristic zero, analogues of Theorems \ref{thm:lower bound on lct} and \ref{thm:uniform lower bound} are known for arbitrary local fields, i.e.~for $F=\R,\C$, or for a finite extension of $\Qp$, as consequences of Hironaka's theorem on resolution of singularities \cite{Hir64}.
+See, for example, \cite[Remark 1 and Corollary 2]{LCVZ13} for the Archimedean case of analytic mappings, \cite{Kol}, \cite[Theorem 1.2]{Mus12} and \cite{Saia} for the cases $F=\mathbb{R},\mathbb{C}$, and \cite[Theorem 2.7]{VZG08} for the case where $F$ is a finite extension of $\Qp$.
+Thus, the main point of the present paper is the fixed positive-characteristic case.
+The proof of Theorem \ref{thm:concrete lower bound} should extend to the Archimedean setting.
+We work throughout in the non-Archimedean setting in order to keep the notation and the arguments uniform. \end{rem}

-The results of this paper are utilized in a series of upcoming papers by Aizenbud--Gourevitch--Kazhdan--Sayag \cite{AGKSa,AGKSb}.
-In a sequel to this paper, which will be an appendix to one of their works, we use the lower bounds above on the $\lct_{F}$, to study integrability of pushforwards $f_{*}\mu$ of smooth, compactly supported measures $\mu$, by analytic maps $f:X\rightarrow Y$ between $F$-analytic manifolds, in positive characteristic, generalizing previous results from \cite{GH21,GHS} in characteristic $0$.
-The characteristic $0$ results of \cite{GH21,GHS} were used in \cite{GGH} to study integrability of Harish-Chandra characters of reductive groups over local fields.
+The results of this paper are utilized in a series of works of Aizenbud--Gourevitch--Kazhdan--Sayag \cite{AGKSb,AGKSc} about Harish-Chandra's regularity theorem over local fields of positive characteristic.
+In a sequel to this paper, appearing in \cite[Appendix A]{AGKSc}, we use the lower bounds above on the $\lct_{F}$ to study integrability of pushforwards $f_{*}\mu$ of smooth, compactly supported measures $\mu$, by analytic maps $f:X\rightarrow Y$ between $F$-analytic manifolds, in positive characteristic.
+This generalizes results from \cite{GH21,GHS} in characteristic $0$, which were used in \cite{GGH} to study integrability of Harish-Chandra characters of reductive groups over local fields.